-Scott Reeder began showing an interest in drumming at the age of 5.
+Scott Reeder has been playing drums since 1979, recording and touring professionally since 1993 and teaching since 2003.
+He began showing an interest in drumming at the age of 5.
 He began taking snare drum lessons in his elementary school band at the age of 8, playing for a school year in the concert band.
 Recognizing his passion for the instrument, his instructor would meet him early before school 2 days a week for private instruction on the drum set.
 He soon would be immersed in jazz band and stage band accompaniment in school, as well as hours of practice learning the drum styles of Stewart Copeland, Alex Van Halen, Neil Peart, Carl Palmer, Eric Carr, Tommy Lee, Bill Stevenson, Nicko Mcbrain, Alan White, Vinnie Appice and any other drummer to come across the newly minted airwaves of a then fledgling MTV.
 In Junior High School and High School, Scott continued his music education in drumline and marching band, learning all of the rudiments and rolls that propel a powerful drum section while also studying music appreciation, composition and basic theory.

-Graduating high school and not sure of a career path, but positive of a love of his instrument and the need to learn and experience more, Scott moved to Burbank and briefly studied with Eric Singer (KISS/Alice Cooper/Lita Ford/Tony Iommi) and Rick Steel.
-He then joined friends in Orange County to form a few different bands that played local clubs but did not come to fruition.
+Graduating high school, Scott moved to Burbank, CA and briefly studied with Eric Singer (KISS/Alice Cooper/Lita Ford/Tony Iommi) and Rick Steel.
 In late 1992 he met Mike Rosas and Aaron Sonnenberg to form the power trio SMILE.
 In 1993 they released their first 7 inch RESIN and began playing shows locally and amassing material for their first full length album MAQUEE released in the fall of 1994 on San Diego label CARGO/HEADHUNTER.
 The album was re-mastered and picked –up for re-release by Atlantic Records in the summer of 1994.
-They had modest radio hits on KROQ and 91 X with songs such as STARING AT THE SUN and INSTANT BRAIN DAMAGE from their second album GIRL CRUSHES BOY, produced by Mark Trombino (BLINK 182,JIMMY EAT WORLD) SMILE shared the stage regionally and toured nationally and with bands such as No Doubt, Everclear, Deftones, Silverchair, ALL, Korn, Goo Goo Dolls, Rilo Kiley, Weezer, Jimmy Eat World, Guided By Voices, Blink-182 ,X, Phantom Planet.
+They had modest radio hits on KROQ, KLOS and 91 X with songs such as STARING AT THE SUN and INSTANT BRAIN DAMAGE from their second album GIRL CRUSHES BOY, produced by Mark Trombino (BLINK 182,JIMMY EAT WORLD) SMILE shared the stage regionally and toured nationally and with bands such as No Doubt, Everclear, Deftones, Silverchair, ALL, Korn, Goo Goo Dolls, Rilo Kiley, Weezer, Jimmy Eat World, Guided By Voices, Blink-182 ,X, Phantom Planet.
 He also found time to play in songwriter/producer Chris Karn’s project DECCA TREE which released its debut album BATTLE OF LIFE in 2003 with Scott on the tracks BELONG and SHALLOW.
 The song BELONG was featured in ads for the show JERICO as well as HOW I MET YOUR MOTHER and various other ad campaigns.

 Scott played drums for Social Distortion, the legendary OC punk band on their first ever tour of South America in April 2010.
-He will resume touring with Fu Manchu in the summer of 2010.
+He resumed touring with Fu Manchu in the late summer of 2010.
 He was in his first Ludwig endorser ad in the June issue of Modern Drummer.

 In January of 2011, Scott and the rest of FU MANCHU started to tour the west coast on the recenty re-released IN SEARCH OF…album, the bands first release on Mammoth Records from 1996.
 In honor of the albums 15th Anniversary, the band played a handful of new and old songs and then the entire IN SEARCH OF album in its entirety.
 The tour took them through Europe in the Spring and then the east coast of America in the Fall of 2011.